bolt/docs/docs/performance/remote-filesystem/amazon-s3.md

 you first need to construct an `\Bolt\Filesystem\Adapter\S3` adapter class.

-Your adapter can then be passed to the `$app['filesystem.cache_factory']` callable, and the return value used as the adpater parameter to construct `Filesystem`.
+Your adapter can then be passed to the `$app['filesystem.cache_factory']` callable, and the return value used as the adapter parameter to construct `Filesystem`.